bradfordlemley/stated-library/README.md

 export {todoLib, visLib};
 ```

-`state.js` is analogous to where you'd create a global `Redux` store, but it is **not a global store** -- the library instances are still independent, self-contained objects.
+`state.js` is analogous to where a global `Redux` store sould be created, although the library instances are still independent, they are not tied together together like in a `Redux` store.

-This is an important difference from `Redux` because it offers a more modular architecture and _better change isolation_.
-With `Redux`, _every_ time _anything_ in the store is updated, _all_ store consumers need to handle the change, which can result in performance issues, especially for high-frequency changes.

 ## Mapping State
 The `mapState` function takes one or more observables as input and creates a new observable.

 * `mapState(observableIn, transform) => observableOut`

+`mapState` can combine `state$` from multiple libraries and/or reshape `state$`.

+`mapState` implements the composability formula -- observable in, observable out -- so the output of `mapState` can be used as an input to another `mapState`, or anywhere else an observable is used, and so on...

-The `transform` function is called every time the `observableIn` emits a `state` and the result is emitted by `observableOut`.
-(Actually, before the result is emitted, it is first shallowly compared vs. the previous result and it is only emitted if changed.)
+The `transform` function is called every time `observableIn` emits a `state`.
+The result is shallow-compared against the previous result, and, if different, the new result is emitted on `observableOut`.

-If `observableIn` is an array of observables, `mapState` calls the `transform` function every time any of the input observables change.
-In this case, the `transform` function takes an array of the current `state` of all the input observables.
+`observableIn` can also be an array of observables, in which case the `transform` function receives an array of `state` and is called every time any of the input observables emits a `state`.

-`mapState` can be used to combine `state$` from mulitple libraries, or transform `state$` into another shape, or both.

-And, the output of `mapState` can be used as the input to another `mapState`.

-So, `mapState` is the function that implements the **special composability sauce**.
+`mapState` achieves the same functionality as react-redux's `mapStateToProps` + `mapDispatch`, except that it is completely external to any application framework, and it is composable, whereas the react-redux functionality occurs inside the React binding (`connect`).
+Implementing this functionality externally allows application logic to be completely platform-agnostic and allows it to be easily tested outside any application framework.

-The next example shows how `state$` from a `Todo` library and `Visibility` library could be combined to create `visibleTodos$`:
+The next example shows how `state$` from two `Stated Libraries`, a `Todo` library and a `Visibility` library, could be combined to create `visibleTodos$`:

+* `npm install @stated-library/core`

 ```jsx
 // state.js